Skip to main content

 Prices remain stable, yet bidding wars are fierce throughout Amsterdam

-The average home price per square meter has remained surprisingly stable over the past year in nearly all neighborhoods of Amsterdam.
+The average home price per square meter has remained surprisingly stable over the past year in nearly all of Amsterdam’s neighborhoods.
 Yet in March 2026, there will be fierce bidding wars across the city, from north to south, from the city center to De Baarsjes.
 How is that possible?

 The answer: more and more homes are coming onto the market with a strategically set asking price.
 This encourages bids, often well above the asking price.
-This gives the impression that prices are skyrocketing, but in reality, the average price per square meter remains virtually unchanged.
-Headlines about bidding wars obscure the fact that Amsterdam home prices as a whole are simply holding steady.
+This gives the impression of skyrocketing prices, but in reality, the average price per square meter remains virtually unchanged.
+The headlines about bidding wars obscure the fact that Amsterdam home prices as a whole are simply holding steady.

 Major Neighborhoods in Amsterdam: Overview and Links to Each Neighborhood